tiger%20and%20me%20for%20resume%201a

 Cover%20evap%20training%20catalogue

-All the course modules are designed to give the participants an understanding of how various subsurface salts, carbonates and brines are useful predictive tools that, when correctly applied, provide a better focus to exploration and development efforts.
+All course modules are designed to help participants understand how variations in subsurface salts, carbonates, and brines serve as valuable predictive tools that, when applied correctly, enhance exploration and development efforts.

 Carbonate Reservoir Systems